Cindy Klassen: Surgery and the 2010 Olympics

 On January 5, 2010, the Royal Canadian Mint announced that they were minting 22 million Canadian quarters with an image of Klassen in a speed skating pose on it.
 Three million of the quarters were minted with a red maple leaf on it.
 The mint issued the quarters as an honour to Klassen's six medals in the Olympics, and as part of their Olympic Moments quarter-coins series.

 Coming back from double knee-surgery and two years off from skating, Klassen's main goal at the 2010 Winter Olympics in Vancouver was simply to compete.
 She said that "My goal is just to qualify.
 To get there would be great."
 She failed to medal in 2010, placing 21st in the 1500 m, 14th in the 3000 m, and 12th in the 5000 m.
 Klassen was also named as an alternate in the team pursuit.
 While Klassen stated that she was unsure of whether she would continue speed skating after the Games, she believed that her knees would hold out and that the 2014 Sochi Olympics were a possibility.

 Return from injury and retirement

 Klassen qualified for the 2010–11 World Cup in October 2010.
-Of qualifying, her ongoing injury struggles, and surgery recover Klassen said that:
+Of qualifying, her ongoing injury struggles, and surgery recovery, Klassen said that: